 By networking devices and sensors, the IoT will play a central role in modern facility management.
 This enables real-time monitoring and analysis of buildings, leading to improved control of building equipment.
 For example, smart thermostats can help significantly reduce energy consumption.

-“The Technological Developments and Their Impact on Architecture of facility management lies in a combination of technology use and sustainable practices."
+"The as well as increased collaboration between companies and cloud providers.
+These of facility management lies in a combination of technology use and sustainable practices."

 4. Virtual Reality (VR) and Augmented Reality (AR)

 VR and AR offer fascinating possibilities for training employees or planning new facility technology.
-This allows a realistic picture to emerge in the planning phase of what a new administrative building will look like – without laying a single brick.
+For example, a realistic picture of what a new administrative building will look like can be created during the planning phase – without laying a single brick.

-Conclusion: The digital transformation in facility management opens up new possibilities for This not only leads to a higher quality of life for residents, but also to a more efficient use of resources.
+Conclusion: Digital transformation in facility management opens up new opportunities for This not only leads to a higher quality of life for residents, but also to a more efficient use of resources.
 Furthermore, networked buildings promote stronger community building within urban spaces.
 Neighbors can communicate and exchange information through shared platforms. from care facilities to large industrial plants.
 This development not only creates economic advantages but also contributes to the sustainable use of our resources.